- After a needlestick or sharps injury

 - Yellow skin and dark urine

-- You have high levels of the hepatitis B virus in your blood
+- You have high levels of the HBV in your blood.

 - Avoid alcohol.

-- Check with your doctor or nurse before taking any over-the-counter medications or herbal supplements.
-This includes medications such as acetaminophen, aspirin, or ibuprofen.
+- Check with your provider before taking any over-the-counter medicines or herbal supplements.
+This includes medicines such as acetaminophen, aspirin, or ibuprofen.

 - Babies should get a first dose of the hepatitis B vaccine at birth.
-They should have all three shots in the series by age 6 months.
+They should have all 3 shots in the series by age 6 to 18 months.

 - Children younger than age 19 who have not had the vaccine should get "catch-up" doses.